Barra dos Coqueiros Wind Farm

 DCS for Barra dos Coqueiros Wind Farm

-Altus was selected to provide the control and supervision system for the wind farm, as well as the protection and control system for the Step-Up Substation, and to upgrade the protection system of the Porto Substation.
+Altus was selected to supply the control and supervision system for the wind farm, along with the protection and control system for the Step-Up Substation.
+The scope of the project also included upgrading the protection system of the Porto Substation.

 Modernization of Wind Farm and Substations